MeetChopra/free-tools/README.md

 * [Cyfe](https://www.cyfe.com) - Social media, analytics, marketing, sales, support, infrastructure... all in one place.
 Track your entire business in real-time.
 * [Quantcast Measure](https://www.quantcast.com/products/measure-audience-insights/) - Quantcast Measure provides deep, real-time insights about who your audience is, what motivates them, and how they spend time across your properties.
 * [Open Web Analytics](http://www.openwebanalytics.com/) - Open Source Web Analytics Framework

+## Authentication

+* [MojoAuth](https://mojoauth.com) - MojoAuth is a passwordless authentication service thst provides free implementation for your website.

 ## Email